-Pursuant to our equity incentive plan, we may grant equity awards and issue additional shares of our common stock to our employees, directors and consultants, and the number of shares of our common stock reserved for future issuance under these plans will be subject to automatic annual increases in accordance with the terms of the plans.
+Pursuant to our equity incentive plan, we may grant equity awards and issue additional shares of our common stock to our employees, directors and consultants, and the number of shares of our common stock reserved for future issuance under this plan will be subject to automatic annual increases in accordance with the terms of the plans.
 To the extent that new options are granted and exercised or we issue additional shares of common stock in the future, our stockholders may experience additional dilution, which could cause our stock price to fall.

-Our substantial indebtedness, and the conditions we must satisfy in order to make further draws on our credit facility, may limit cash flow available to invest in the ongoing needs of our business.
+Our substantial indebtedness may limit cash flow available to invest in the ongoing needs of our business.

-In June 2014, we entered into the Deerfield Facility Agreement, pursuant to which Deerfield agreed to loan to us up to \$60.0 million, subject to specified conditions.
+In June 2014, we entered into the Deerfield facility, pursuant to which Deerfield agreed to loan to us up to \$60.0 million, subject to specified conditions.
 In June 2014, we drew down \$25.0 million against the facility.
-Under the terms of the Deerfield Facility Agreement, Deerfield is obligated to provide three additional tranches in the principal amounts of \$10.0 million, \$12.5 million and \$12.5 million, respectively, upon our request and after the satisfaction of specified conditions, including the FDA's acceptance of an NDA for KP201/APAP and, for the final two tranches, the subsequent approval for the commercial sale thereof.
-If these conditions do not occur, we may not be able to borrow any further tranches under the Deerfield Facility Agreement, which would limit our cash flow and our ability to invest in the ongoing needs of our business.
+As of June 30, 2016, Deerfield is no longer obligated to provide us any additional disbursements under the Deerfield facility.
+We did not draw any additional funds under the facility prior to the expiration of its availability.

 All loans issued under the Deerfield facility bear interest at 9.75% per annum.
-Interest accrued on outstanding debt under the Deerfield Facility Agreement is due quarterly in arrears.
-Upon notice to Deerfield, we may choose to have one or more of the first eight of such scheduled interest payments added to the outstanding principal amount of the debt issued under the Deerfield Facility Agreement, provided that all such interest will be due on July 1, 2016.
-We must repay one-third of the outstanding principal amount of all debt issued under the Deerfield Facility Agreement on the fourth and fifth anniversaries of the Deerfield Facility Agreement.
+Interest accrued on outstanding debt under the Deerfield facility is due quarterly in arrears.
+Upon notice to Deerfield, we may choose to have one or more of the first eight of such scheduled interest payments added to the outstanding principal amount of the debt issued under the Deerfield facility, provided that all such interest was due on July 1, 2016.
+The Company elected this option on all eight of the scheduled interest payments through June 30, 2016 and paid such interest on July 1, 2016.
+We must repay one-third of the outstanding principal amount of all debt issued under the Deerfield facility on the fourth and fifth anniversaries of the Deerfield facility.
 We are then obligated to repay the balance of the outstanding principal amount on February 14, 2020.
-If we are required to pay outstanding amounts due under the Deerfield facility prior to maturity or otherwise incur unanticipated monetary obligations under the Deerfield Facility Agreement, our cash flow available to invest in the ongoing needs of our business may be limited.
+We used approximately \$18.6 million of the net proceeds from the offering of our 2021 Notes to repay in full the \$15.0 million original principal amount on the term note issued under Deerfield facility plus all accrued but unpaid interest on the term note, a make whole interest payment on the term note and a prepayment premium on the term note.
+If we are required to pay additional outstanding amounts due under the Deerfield facility, our cash flow available to invest in the ongoing needs of our business may be limited.